octo-kumo/physics-project/src/markdowns/quantum_computer.md

 ### The Qubit

-In quantum computers, we have these things called *qubits* which are analogous to the bits in a classical computer, but with a twist $\textendash$ unlike ordinary bits which can only be in two states (1 or 0), a qubit can be in a superposition of both states.
+In quantum computers, we have these things called *qubits* which are analogous to the bits in a classical computer, but with a twist $-$ unlike ordinary bits which can only be in two states (1 or 0), a qubit can be in a superposition of both states.

 In ordinary computers, a bit is usually stored in a transistor where a high voltage (*eg. 5V*) represents a $1$ state and a low voltage (*eg. 0V*) represents a $0$ state.
 On the other hand, the state of $1$ and $0$ in a quantum computer is usually represented as some property of a particle that exhibits quantum properties such as the spin $m_s$ of an electron where $\frac{1}{2}$ and $-\frac{1}{2}$ corresponds to the $1$ and $0$ state respectively.

-<div class="hover-state">There are also other ways of representing qubit states, such as the polarization of a photon (horizontal or vertical), or the spin of a nuclei (1/2 or -1/2)</div>
+There are also other ways of representing qubit states, such as the polarization of a photon (horizontal or vertical), or the spin of a nuclei (1/2 or -1/2)

 A single qubit which is in superposition will have 2 states :`1` or `0`